-Students who have extenuating circumstances which demand Program Delay for an indefinite period of time may appeal to the ProDOC for Inactive status.
-If the request is approved, the Program Delay fee will be waived for up to one year (3 consecutive trimesters).
+Students who have extenuating circumstances including change of employment which demand a pause in their program may appeal to the ProDOC for Inactive status.
+The student must complete an Inactive Status Request form on the CME website.
 The student may reactivate his or her program any time within the one-year period.
-The period of Inactive Status is good for up to 3 consecutive trimesters.
-However, the student may not break up the 3 trimesters with class registrations.
-No fee is charged during the Inactive period.
-Trimesters on Inactive status do not count toward the student's five-year program limit.
-Students must register for Inactive Status every trimester during this time.
+The period of Inactive Status is good for up to 3 consecutive semesters.
+However, the student may not break up the 3 semesters with class registrations.
+No tuition fee is charged during the Inactive period.

+Semesters on Inactive status do not count toward the student's six-year program limit.
+Please contact prodoc@nobts.edu for additional guidance.

+Students must register for Inactive Status every semester during this time.